RULES OF CONDUCT

 2. the client requests the discontinuation;

-Rule 5.9 A certified professional shall not fail to obtain an appropriate consultation or make an appropriate referral when the client's problem is beyond their area of training, expertise, competence, or scope of service.
+Rule 5.9 A certified professional shall not fail to obtain an appropriate consultation or make an appropriate referral when the client's/peer's problem is beyond their area of training, expertise, competence, or scope of service.

 Discussion: Certified professionals should strive to achieve and maintain the highest level of professional competence.
-In order to provide the highest standard of service for clients, they must maintain the commitment to assess their own personal strengths, limitations, biases, and effectiveness.
+In order to provide the highest standard of service for clients/peers, they must maintain the commitment to assess their own personal strengths, limitations, biases, and effectiveness.

 SAFETY & WELFARE